Flex Wheeler

 Kenneth "Flex" Wheeler (born August 23, 1965) is an American retired IFBB professional bodybuilder.
 He won the Arnold Classic a then-record four times and was once described by Arnold Schwarzenegger as one of the greatest bodybuilders he had ever seen.
 Ronnie Coleman has stated that Wheeler was the best bodybuilder he competed against.

 Biography

 Early life

 Wheeler was born and raised in Fresno, California.
 He grew up in poverty.
 As a child, Wheeler experienced child abuse and suicidal tendencies.
 He struggled in school due to dyslexia, but excelled in sports.
 Wheeler began training in martial arts, and started bodybuilding as a teenager after discovering weight training.
-He is on record as regarding himself as a "martial artist first, a bodybuilder second."
+He considers himself as a "martial artist first, a bodybuilder second."
 Wheeler has remarkable flexibility, including being able to do a complete split, which led to his nickname.

 Bodybuilding career

 After a short career as a police officer, Wheeler focused full-time on becoming a professional bodybuilder.
 He competed for the first time in 1983, but it was not until 1989 that he secured a first-place trophy at the NPC Mr. California Championships.
 He placed second at the 1993 Mr. Olympia, narrowly missing a win.
 He is a 5-time Ironman Pro winner, 4-time Arnold Classic winner, and has won the France Grand Prix, South Beach Pro Invitational, Night of Champions, and Hungarian Grand Prix.

 While Wheeler had the reputation of being arrogant and overconfident, he attributed this to a need to compensate for his introversion and insecurity as a child and young man.
 In 1994, he was involved in a near-fatal car accident that could have left him with lifelong paralysis.
 Falling back into depression again, he started training from scratch, returning with remarkable speed to bodybuilding's top tier.
 In 1999, Wheeler discovered that he had focal segmental glomerulosclerosis, a form of kidney disease.
 Despite press speculation as to the cause of the failure, Wheeler pointed out that the condition is hereditary, although drug use probably accelerated its onset.
 Wheeler announced his retirement from competitive bodybuilding in 2000, but continued to compete until 2003.

 Flex made a comeback at the 2017 Mr. Olympia, competing in the Classic Physique division, and finished at 15th place.